 - Make sure you have a smoke alarm on each floor and place them near bedrooms and other popular areas of the home where they can be heard.
 Do not place them behind doors where smoke will take longer to travel.

 Keeping up with this simple maintenance task will alert you and may save your life.
-To find more about smoke detectors or discuss any HVAC-related issues, contact the experts at Stack Heating and Cooling.
+To find more about smoke detectors or discuss any HVAC-related issues, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We’ve been serving the greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about smoke detector batteries and other HVAC topics, download our free Home Comfort Resource guide.